The Future of Work: Skills You Will Need Soon

 "Knowledge Workers" Are Required

 The last of the future insights we’d like to share with you is that specialists predict a growing demand for knowledge workers (e.g. scientists, analysts, accountants, engineers, etc.).
-According to specialists, knowledge workers will become the most valuable assets of every future organization thanks to their creativity and productivity.
+According to executive resume writing service, knowledge workers will become the most valuable assets of every future organization thanks to their creativity and productivity.

 Key Factors Influencing the Work in the Future